 - Li Xu (Chinese Academy of Sciences)

-D. D. Patterson, A. C. Staver, S. A. Levin and J. D. Touboul, Spatial dynamics with heterogeneity, SIAM Journal on Applied Mathematics, accepted (2023).
+D. D. Patterson, A. C. Staver, S. A. Levin and J. D. Touboul, Spatial dynamics with heterogeneity, SIAM Journal on Applied Mathematics, S225-S248 (2023). [arXiv]

-L. Xu, D. D. Patterson, S. A. Levin, J. Wang, New early-warning signals for critical transitions in ecological systems, Proceedings of the National Academy of Sciences, Vol. 120, No. 5 (2023), e2218663120.
+L. Xu, D. D. Patterson, S. A. Levin and J. Wang, Non equilibrium early-warning signals for critical transitions in ecological systems, Proceedings of the National Academy of Sciences, Vol. 120, No. 5 (2023), e2218663120.

-L. Xu, D. D. Patterson, A. C. Staver, S. A. Levin, J. Wang, Unifying deterministic and stochastic ecological dynamics via a landscape-flux approach, Proceedings of the National Academy of Sciences, Vol. 118, No. 24 (2021), e2103779118.
+L. Xu, D. D. Patterson, A. C. Staver, S. A. Levin, J. Wang, Unifying deterministic and stochastic ecological dynamics via a landscape-flux approach, Proceedings of the National Academy of Sciences, Vol. 118, No. 24 (2021), e2103779118. [arXiv]

-D. D. Patterson, A. C. Staver, S. A. Levin, J. D. Touboul, Probabilistic foundations of spatial mean-field models in ecology and applications, SIAM Journal on Applied Dynamical Systems, Vol. 19, No. 4 (2020), 2682-2719.
+D. D. Patterson, A. C. Staver, S. A. Levin, J. D. Touboul, Probabilistic foundations of spatial mean-field models in ecology and applications, SIAM Journal on Applied Dynamical Systems, Vol. 19, No. 4 (2020), 2682-2719. [arXiv]

-Mathematical Modeling: Developmental Biology
+Mathematical Modelling: Developmental Biology

 Working closely with experimental collaborators, we developed a novel mathematical model to explain the unexpected formation of ectopic cortical regions in the brains of mutant mice during early development.